Neeraj-2307/Music_Player/readme.md

 ## Acknowledgments

-Made this with the help of tutorial from Travery Media
+Made this with the help of tutorial from Traversy Media
 * [vedio](https://youtu.be/QTHRWGn_sJw)